Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Fluctuating Hydrodynamics for Curved Fluid Interfaces

-In the setting of curved surfaces the coupling operators $\Gamma$ and $\Lambda$ must be chosen carefully so that velocity averaging occurs over the surface and so that force densities provide well-controlled components in the directions of the normal and tangent space of the surface.
-We develop operators of the form

-We use a tensor $\mb{W}$ to sample and weight values on the surface to perform velocity averaging.
-We use the adjoint tensor $\mb{W}^*$ to produce a corrresponding force density field on the surface compatible with our adjoint conditions~\ref{equ_adjoint_cond}.
-For the curved surface, we use the geometrically motivated forms
+In the setting of curved surfaces, the coupling operators $\Gamma$ and $\Lambda$ should be chosen carefully to control the velocity averaging and force spreading.
+The $\Gamma$ should ensure the velocity averaging takes into account over the surface the different tangential directions at each location.
+The $\Lambda$ for force densities should have well-controlled components for the surface in the tangential and normal directions.
+We develop operators of the form We use a tensor $\mb{W}$ to sample and weight values on the surface to perform velocity averaging.
+We use the adjoint tensor $\mb{W}^*$ to produce a corresponding force density field on the surface compatible with our adjoint conditions~\ref{equ_adjoint_cond}.
+For the curved surface, we use the geometrically motivated forms The sum $i$ runs over the indices of the particle or microstructure and the $\partial_{x^\alpha}|_{\mb{X}^{[i]}}$ denotes the tangent basis vector in direction $\alpha$ at location $\mb{X}^{[i]}$.
+We refer to the vector field $\mb{w}^{[i],\alpha}$ as the probing vector field for direction $\alpha$.